-- (a) Physical restraint shall not continue longer than necessary to control the behavior for which the physical restraint was employed.
-The use of physical restraint must be discontinued as soon as the consumer's behavior no longer poses imminent danger of serious injury to self or others. - (b) Physical restraint shall not be used as an extended procedure, except when there is a continued need to protect the immediate health and safety of the consumer and/or others from risk of imminent serious physical harm and only with the administrator or their designee's approval. - (c) The following requirements must be met to continue use of physical restraint beyond 15 consecutive minutes: - (1) The consumer in a physical restraint must be visually checked to ensure the consumer is not injured and that the consumer's personal needs, such as access to toilet facilities, are being met; - (A) Staff who use, participate in, approve or provide visual checks of physical restraints shall be trained in the physical restraint technique utilized. - (B) Visual checks must be documented in the consumer's file at the time of each visual check. - (C) The person conducting the visual check must not be the person who restrained the consumer.
+(a) Physical restraint shall not continue longer than necessary to control the behavior for which the physical restraint was employed.
+The use of physical restraint must be discontinued as soon as the consumer's behavior no longer poses imminent danger of serious injury to self or others.

+(b) Physical restraint shall not be used as an extended procedure, except when there is a continued need to protect the immediate health and safety of the consumer and/or others from risk of imminent serious injury physical harm-and only with the administrator or their designee has approved the use of physical restraint as an extended procedure, as specified in Subsections (c), (f), and (g). 's approval.

+(c) The following requirements must be met to continue use of physical restraint beyond 15 consecutive minutes:

+(1) The consumer in a physical restraint must be visually checked to ensure the consumer is not injured, and that the consumer's personal needs, such as access to toilet facilities, are being met;

+(A) Direct care staff who use, participate in, approve, or provide visual checks of physical restraints shall be trained in the physical restraint technique utilized.

+(B) Visual checks must be documented in the consumer's file at the time of each visual check.

+(C) The person conducting the visual check must not be the person who is restraininged the consumer.

-- (\frac{\display2}{2}) The person who approves the continuation of physical restraint must be a person other than the person who restrained the consumer; - (2) The person, other than the person restraining the consumer must visually check the consumer to ensure the consumer is not injured and that the consumer's personal needs, such as access to toilet facilities, are being met. - (3) Before approving Every consecutive 15 minutes, until the physical restraint is terminated, the person who approves the continuation of the physical restraint beyond 15 consecutive minutes, the person approving shall observe the consumer's behavior while the consumer is being restrained to determine whether the continued use of the physical restraint is justified pursuant to Subsection (a); - (4) The administrator or their designee must, within 24 hours provide the following documentation in the consumer's file: - (A) Written approval for the continued use of physical restraint beyond 15 consecutive minutes; - (B) An explanation of why it was necessary for physical restraint to extend beyond 15 consecutive minutes; and, - (C) A description of the consumer's behavior that posed an imminent danger of serious injury to self or others. - (d) Staff must respond promptly and appropriately to a consumer's request for services and assistance with repositioning the consumer when appropriate. - (e) If a A physical restraint lasts longer than shall not exceed 30 consecutive minutes, the consumer in a physical restraint must be visually checked every 15 minutes until the physical restraint is terminated, to ensure the consumer is not injured, that consumer's personal needs are being met, and that the continued use of the physical restraint is justified pursuant to Subsection (a). - (1) This visual check must be documented in the consumer's file at the time of the visual check; - (2) The person conducting the visual check must be a person other than the person who restrained the consumer;
+(± 2) The person who approves the continuation of physical restraint must be a person other than the person who is restraininged the consumer;

+(2) The person, other than the person restraining the consumer must visually check the consumer to ensure the consumer is not injured and that the consumer's personal needs, such as access to toilet facilities, are being met; (3) Before approvingEvery consecutive 15 minutes, until the physical restraint is terminated, the person who approves the continuation of the physical restraint beyond 15 consecutive minutes, the person who approvesing the continuation of physical restraint shall observe the consumer's behavior while the consumer is being restrained to determine whether the continued use of the physical restraint is justified pursuant to Subsection (a);

+(4) Within 24 hours of the use of physical restraint beyond 15 minutes, Fthe administrator or their designee must, within 24 hours provide include the following documentation in the consumer's file:

+(A) Written approval for the continued use of physical restraint beyond 15 consecutive minutes;

+(B) An explanation of why it was necessary for physical restraint to extend beyond 15 consecutive minutes; and,

+(C) A description of the consumer's behavior that posed an imminent danger of serious injury to self or others.

+(d) SDirect care staff must respond promptly and appropriately to a consumer's request for services and assistance with repositioning the consumerwhen appropriate.

+(e) If a A pPhysical restraint lasts longer thanshall not exceed 30 consecutive minutes., the consumer in a physical restraint must be visually checked every 15 minutes until the physical restraint is terminated, to ensure the consumer is not injured, that consumer's personal needs are being met, and that the continued use of the physical restraint is justified pursuant to Subsection (a).

+(1) This visual check must be documented in the consumer's file at the time of the visual check;

+(2) The person conducting the visual check must not be the person who restrained the consumer;